Carving Out Memories for a Spooky October

 All Eyes on You

 Nothing creates a slow-simmer sense of spooks better than the feeling that someone is watching you.
 With the right sets of eyes peeping from every corner of your home, ....
-A few of our favorites are this impressively realistic skull tidy, these feathery friends, and our owl cuckoo clock, whose eerie tick-tick accompanies his eyes moving back and forth, side to side.
+A few of our favorites are this impressively realistic skull tidy, and our owl cuckoo clock, whose eerie tick-tick accompanies his eyes moving back and forth, side to side.

 Sharing is caring, and there's no better way than sharing frights this time of year.
 Already one of my favorite activities, use the month of October as a reason to scare anyone and everyone, all 31 days long.
 Find a good mask or just a dark corner and jump out at people as much as you can.
 Video compilations of people's reactions make for good laughs later on.